tejohnso/streamEncoder/README.txt

 SOLUTION PLAN:
 Define a virtual keyboard as a two dimensional array Compute a second, transformed keyboard
-Generate a mapping represented as a single dimension array whose indeces represent input ascii keycodes (eg: arr[49] contains the mapping for '1')  But subtract 44 from each index so that it starts at index zero.
+Generate a mapping represented as a single dimension array whose indices represent input ascii keycodes (eg: arr[49] contains the mapping for '1')  Possibly subtract 44 from each index so that it starts at index zero.
 The comma key is the lowest key code.
-There will be a big gap in the array where the capital letters are along with some other unused key codes before the lowercase letters begin.
+There will be a big gap in the array where the capital letters are, along with some other unused key codes before the lowercase letters begin.
 This is acceptable.

-The program will pipe the input text through a transform function and then through an output pipe to stdout.
+The program will pipe the input text through a transform stream and then through an output pipe to stdout.

-execute the program as: node transform.js [input file] [input text]
+execute the program as: node transform.js input-file input-text